King Edward VII Academy: Notable former pupils

-The infamous 18th century murderer Eugene Aram was an usher (teacher) at the school, and was arrested there in the staff room.
+The 18th-century murderer Eugene Aram was an usher (teacher) at the school, and was arrested there in the staff room.

 Neil Shephard is currently Frank B. Baird, Jr. Professor of Science in the Department of Economics and the Department of Statistics at Harvard University.

 Michael Caine attended the school as a WW II evacuee.
 More recently, weather forecaster Lucy Verasamy was a pupil.

-Former Formula One driver and TV commentator Martin Brundle was also a pupil.
+Former Formula One driver and TV commentator Martin Brundle was a pupil.